isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 ##### **3\.
 Who will be on the Disciplinary Committee?**

-The Discipline Panel Chairperson will appoint 3 Members from the Disciplinary Panel to form the Disciplinary Committee for the hearing.
+The Discipline Panel Chairperson will appoint three (3) Members from the Disciplinary Panel to form the Disciplinary Committee for the hearing.

-These 3 Members will be from the sporting community and will be made up of:
+These three (3) Members will be from the sporting community and will be made up of:

-*  1 Legal Member, who will chair the hearing
+* one (1) Legal Member, who will chair the hearing

-*  2 Ordinary Members
+*  two (2) Ordinary Members

 ##### **4\.
 How are the Disciplinary Panel Members appointed?**